suusanp/stealth-health/m5/prototype.md

 Next, we delete the data stored in the device's filesystem using FileSystem.deleteAsync(fileUri, options).
 Here, we delete the directory which contains all the files about a user's fitness data.

 Finally, we clear the AsyncStorage using AsyncStorage.clear().
-AsyncStorage is unencrypted, asynchronous, persistent, key-value storage system that is global to the application.
-We used AsyncStorage to store data that we deem does not require encryption, such as is authentication enabled/disabled, or is the user setup complete/incomplete.
+AsyncStorage is an unencrypted, asynchronous, persistent, key-value storage system that is global to the application.
+We used AsyncStorage to store data that we deem does not require encryption, such as whether authentication is enabled/disabled, or whether the user setup is complete/incomplete.

 ### Authentication and Data Protection
 We also implemented a feature to allow users to protect their data using biometric authentication.
 Authentication is optional and can be enabled/disabled during the app setup or later on in the user's profile settings page.
 If enabled, authentication is used to authenticate a user upon opening the application or before deleting all user data.

-This feature is enabled by Expo LocalAuthentication, an open-source library for implementing FaceID, TouchID (iOS) or Fingerprint (Android) to authenticate users.
+This feature is enabled by Expo LocalAuthentication, an open-source library for implementing FaceID, TouchID (iOS), or Fingerprint (Android) to authenticate users.

 Our authentication setup page consists of checking if biometrics is supported on the device and if so, a user can toggle between authentication on/off which saves the preferences in the AsyncStorage.